 Welcome to Reception’s Page.
 Our class names are R1 and R2.
-Miss Lovett is the class teacher for R1 and the EYFS leader.
+Miss Osborne is the class teacher for R1 and the EYFS leader.
 Mrs Connolly is the class teacher for R2.
-Mrs Chaves and Mrs Wright are also teachers who work in Reception.
+Mrs Berry is also a teacher in Reception.
 Mrs Achilleos and Mrs Neserajah are Reception’s Teaching Assistants.

-- At St Edmund’s we use ‘Letters & Sounds’ and ‘Jolly Phonics’ (actions) to teach phonics, high frequency words and to support early reading development.
+At St Edmund’s we use ‘Little Wandle’ to teach phonics, common exception words and to support early reading development.

 Alongside the teaching of phonics, every child will be provided with daily opportunities to apply their phonic knowledge and skills in reading and spelling.